 Countless studies have proven that one of the biggest indicators of success is a deep love for learning.
 Successful people are naturally curious and are always on the lookout to improve themselves.
 They read every day and are dedicated students of their profession.

-Learning is a lot more than just reading books—it’s an attitude towards life.
+Becoming a lifelong learner is a lot more than just reading books—it’s an attitude towards life.
 It’s about nurturing our natural hunger to find out what’s out there and to seek it.
 It’s about opening our minds to the mysteries of life so that we can grow beyond the limits that we may have placed on our imagination.

 When we were kids, we were more in touch with this curious part of ourselves.
 We were relentless about getting answers to the things we didn’t understand.
 If you have forgotten what that feels like, simply look into the eyes of any kid and you will be able to see their genuine sense of wonder.